Getting started

 - dlt can be deployed anywhere Python runs, be it on Airflow, serverless functions, or any other cloud deployment of your choice.

-To get started with dlt, install the library using pip:
+To get started with dlt, install the library using pip (use clean virtual environment for your experiments!):

 pip install dlt